katia-e/0-stor/benchmark/README.md

 # * in the output figures 'prime_parameter.range' is used in the x-axis, while 'second_parameter.range' enables multiplot.
 # ** if both 'operations' and 'duration' are given, interrupts when any of them has reached the limit
 ```
+`result_output` defines time interval to collect intermetiate data throughout the benchmark and takes values `per_second`, `per_minute` or `per_hour`.
+These samples are used to create timeplots during the benchmark.
+The timeplots by default are collected in `timeplots.md` If `result_output` is empty of invalid, timeplots are not included.

 Here is example of the output figures:

 ![Fig](assets/fig1.png)
 ![Fig](assets/fig2.png)

-`result_output` defines time interval to collect intermetiate data throughout the benchmark and takes values `per_second`, `per_minute` or `per_hour`.
-Correspondingly, number of performed reads/writes can be sampled each second, minute of hour and stored in `per_interval`.
-These samples are used to create timeplots during the benchmark.
-The timeplots by default are collected in `timeplots.md` If `result_output` is empty of invalid, timeplots are not included.

-Number of `zstordb` servers is defined by `distribution_data`+`distribution_parity`, number of `etcd` servers is defined by `meta_shards_nr`.